remix-run/remix/docs/tutorials/jokes.md

 </details>

-Great, so now going to [`/jokes/anything-you-want`](http://localhost:3000/jokes/hippos) should display what you just created (in addition to the parent routes):
+Great, so now going to [`/jokes/anything-you-want`](http://localhost:3000/jokes/hippos) should display what you created (in addition to the parent routes):

 ![A new joke form](/jokes-tutorial/img/param-route.png)